ThinkingBeyond/BeyondAI-2025/Atharva Singh and Mahi H Shah/README.md

 Typical downstream tasks include **node-level classification** (e.g., detecting anomalies or classifying individuals in a network), **edge-level prediction** (e.g., predicting new friendships or molecular bonds), and **graph-level tasks** (e.g., predicting molecular properties or detecting fraudulent subgraphs).
 Each task requires the model to propagate and refine information across varying neighbourhood radii, which introduces both expressive opportunities and structural challenges, including, most notably, *the oversmoothing problem.*

-## The Oversmoothing Problem in GNNs
+## The oversmoothing problem in GNNs

 A well-documented limitation of deep GNNs is **oversmoothing**, a phenomenon in which node representations become progressively indistinguishable as the number of layers increases.
 Because each layer aggregates information from local neighbours, deeper architectures repeatedly mix information across larger neighbourhoods.
 Past a certain depth, this leads to a homogenization of node embeddings such that the model loses its ability to discriminate between distinct structural roles or feature patterns.
 Ultimately, oversmoothing degrades task performance, especially on graphs with sparse or heterophilic connectivity.